Notenlish/HoneyOurHouseIs10FeetUnder/README.md

 # Particles

-dust fx for when buildings collapse maybe some fire as well
+dust fx for when buildings collapse. maybe some fire as well

-oh wait what if there was chaos happening like children crying and whatnot meh idk
+oh wait what if there was chaos happening. like children crying and whatnot. meh idk

 either I make a goofy game with 'bla bla' as dialog with building or make a goofy game where theres chaos every time you mess something up